CSCfi/fairdata-ida/agents/README.md

 exchange | type | comment
 ----|------|-------
-actions | fanout | The initial freeze/unfreeze/delete message is published here only. replication | fanout | Once metadata publication has been successfully processed, a message is published here. actions-failed | direct | When an action fails even once, all subsequent message handling occurs here.
+actions | fanout | The initial `freeze`, `unfreeze`, or `delete` message is published here only. replication | fanout | Once metadata publication has been successfully processed, a message is published here. actions-failed | direct | When an action fails even once, all subsequent message handling occurs here. batch-actions | fanout | For batch actions, the initial `freeze`, `unfreeze`, or `delete` message is published here only. batch-replication | fanout | For batch actions, once metadata publication has been successfully processed, a message is published here. batch-actions-failed | direct | For batch actions, when an action fails even once, all subsequent message handling occurs here.

 The various queues used are: